What Remains (TV series): Critical reception

-Zoe Williams, writing for Radio Times said "What Remains functions brilliantly as a whodunnit, but has a profundity that keeps it turning over in your head".
-Alison Graham, who is also writing for Radio Times called it a "melancholy, sinuous crime drama", and because it aired on Sundays, she called it "brave scheduling, as What Remains doesn't exactly scream post-beer-soaked-bank-holiday-Sunday-barbecue wind-down watching".
+Zoe Williams, writing for Radio Times said: "What Remains functions brilliantly as a whodunnit, but has a profundity that keeps it turning over in your head".
+Alison Graham, who also writing for Radio Times called it a "melancholy, sinuous crime drama", and because it aired on Sundays, she called it "brave scheduling, as What Remains doesn't exactly scream post-beer-soaked-bank-holiday-Sunday-barbecue wind-down watching".

 Arifa Akbar, writing for The Independent, commented that "not all [British detective dramas] are as creepily compelling as this.
 While it based itself, quite simply, around one house and its neighbours, its strength lay in its complex interweaving of lives, along with the growing, rather than diminishing, fear that swarmed the crime scene".
 The Daily Express called it "a gripping whodunnit".
-Nathan Bevan, a columnist for WalesOnline said he "rather liked the Columbo-like ways of DI Len Harper and was gripped by the overblown gothic melodrama of the final 15 minutes" and he would be "more than happy to tune into for a second series".
+Nathan Bevan, a columnist for WalesOnline said that he "rather liked the Columbo-like ways of DI Len Harper and was gripped by the overblown gothic melodrama of the final 15 minutes" and he would be "more than happy to tune into for a second series".

 Gabriel Tate called it "the latest compelling serial to add to 2013's remarkable roster ... a pleasure to watch such a well-cast ensemble working through such a tightly crafted narrative, while the undertones of isolation and insecurity will be familiar to most big city dwellers.
 Very promising indeed" in Time Out.
 Unreality Primetime said it was "well written and thought-provoking ... the best murder mystery programme since Broadchurch".
-Keith Watson, writing for Metro, said "What Remains was about loneliness as much as murder".
+Keith Watson, writing for Metro, said that "What Remains was about loneliness as much as murder".
 The New Statesman said:[the series] is clearly intended to be not so much a whodunnit as a why-oh-whydunnit; its writer, Tony Basgallop (Hotel Babylon, Inside Men), seems to be more interested in the way we live now than in weapons and motives.
 You will have gathered that I think his script strains credulity and that he's very lucky indeed his cast includes the likes of Threlfall and Bamber.